bbauska/W3Cx-5of5/README.md

 Of course, we can also add methods in this object.

-And the syntax is also to declare the name of the method preceded by
-\"this": this.describeYourself =... and then the body of the function.
+And the syntax is also to declare the name of the method preceded by &quot;this": this.describeYourself =... and then the body of the function.

 This is a property defined in the class Hero.

-First, we can check that the method has been added to each object...so, Ian Solo... you can see the method here: \"describeYourself\"\... you can see the body of the method.
+First, we can check that the method has been added to each object...so, Ian Solo... you can see the method here: &quot;describeYourself&quot;&#41; you can see the body of the method.

-Luke Skywalker has the same method because it\'s \"an instance of the same class\".
+Luke Skywalker has the same method because it&apos;s &quot;an instance of the same class&quot;.

-We can call ianSolo.describeYourself(); and it will say \"I\'m Ian Solo and I\'m from the Rebels\".
+We can call ianSolo.describeYourself(); and it will say &quot;I&apos;m Ian Solo and I&apos;m from the Rebels&quot;.

-If we do the same with darkVador, it will say \"I\'m Dark Vador and I\'m from the Empire\".
+If we do the same with darkVador, it will say &quot;I&apos;m Dark Vador and I&apos;m from the Empire&quot;.

-Just using these lines here, we\'ll create different objects that will all share a name, a side and a describeYourself properties and methods, but with different values that have been passed at construction time.
+Just using these lines here, we&apos;ll create different objects that will all share a name, a side and a describeYourself properties and methods, but with different values that have been passed at construction time.

 The 'new' operator here is for constructing, for building objects.

-\<video 4.3.2 transcript above\>
+&lt;video 4.3.2 transcript above&gt;

 <h5>Source code shown in this lesson</h5>